 Camille believes that by the time students get to fifth grade, they are attracted to subjects they are good at.
 Speaking with Bill Gates, she said, “I’m looking for kids who would benefit from being pushed a little harder.
 I see kids who are struggling, buy into the idea that they should try things that are hard.
 And kids who are succeeding become better advocates for challenging work.
 When you do something difficult and new, your brain grows.
 It changes your attitude and your perspective on the rest of your education.”

 If Gates had an insufferable teacher like Camille Jones (Camille might have inspired him to explore different subject areas), then today we’d all be using a Unix like operating system instead of Microsoft Windows.
 One might say Unix is more powerful than Windows, but it would also be more challenging to operate.
-Ironically or fittingly, Camille would have gotten her way.
+Ironically or quite fittingly, Camille would have gotten her way.

 Stay away from Bill, Miss Jones.
 We like Gates just the way he is.